chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 + 1 and 15mins content
 + 15 minute break

-^ IOTA Model, ROAR (Rest 5mins, Orient 5mins, Act 3mins (it's on the J2, ready to ship), Reflect 2mins)
+^ ROAR (Rest 5mins, Orient 5mins, Act 3mins (it's on the J2, ready to ship), Reflect 2mins)
 collect J2 sheets from each team at the end - teams must build new J2s with each iteration

 ---